karbassi/wearscript-docs/sensors.rst

 sensorOn(String type, double period, [Function callback]) : void
-     Turn on the sensor and produce data no faster than the specific period.
+     Turn on the sensor and produce data no faster than the specific period (in seconds).
      Optional callback name that is called at most once per period of the form `function callback(data)` with data being an object with the properties:

      :name(string): Unique sensor name (uses Android name if one exists)